oceanumeric/algorithms-in-python/README.md

 # Algorithms-in-Python

+The folder called gtg includes the algorithm implementations from the following
+book:

+* Data Structures and Algorithms in Python by _Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia_

-Implement algorithms in Python based on the book by Sedgewick and the online course from MIT.
+The folder wedgewick includes algorithm implementations in Python based on the book by Sedgewick and the online course from MIT.
 Here is the outline:

 * Fundamentials: linked list, stacks and queues; case study: percolation